 Adhesive capsulitis should be documented by restricted active and passive glenohumeral and scapulothoracic motion for at least 1-month duration which has either reached a plateau or worsened; and

 Significant reduction in ROM (at least a 50 % reduction in both active and passive ROM compared with the unaffected shoulder); and

 Causing various degrees of impaired function, including limited reaching (e.g., overhead, across the chest) and limited rotation (e.g., unable to scratch the back, difficulty putting on a coat); and

-Persons have undergone at least 1 month of conservative management, and have failed to improve, including analgesics or corticosteroids, physical therapy or therapeutic exercises, and subacromial corticosteroid injection or hydrodilatation (arthrographic distension, hydrodilation, hydroplasty).
+Persons have undergone at least 12 weeks of conservative management, and have failed to improve, including analgesics or corticosteroids, physical therapy or therapeutic exercises, and subacromial corticosteroid injection or hydrodilatation (arthrographic distension, hydrodilation, hydroplasty); and